 We recognize growing challenges to regional and global food security in the risks facing the world economy.
-Given the growing world population, reducing the number of undernourished people by raising food production, improving the individuals' or households' economic access to food and improving the efficiency and openness of food markets will require more concerted effort by and cooperation among all APEC economies.
+Given the population, reducing world the number undernourished people by raising food production, improving the individuals' or households' economic access to food and improving the efficiency and openness of food markets will require more concerted effort by and cooperation among all APEC economies.
 APEC has given its efforts to strengthen food security through the implementation of the Niigata Declaration and progress made in the Kazan Declaration on Food Security.
-To advance this work, we are committed to increasing sustainable agricultural production and productivity, considering the diversity of environmental conditions world-wide and positive externalities of agriculture, further facilitating trade and developing food markets, enhancing food safety, improving access to food for vulnerable groups and improving farmer's welfare.
+To advance this work, we are committed to increasing sustainable agricultural production and productivity, considering the diversity of environmental conditions world-wide and positive agriculture, further facilitating trade externalities of developing food markets, enhancing food safety, improving access to food for vulnerable groups and improving farmer's welfare.
 We will implement measures to help ensure sustainable marine ecosystems management and combating illegal fishing and associated trade.